For much of the past ten years, startup culture has been driven by a pretty simple logic:

 Britain’s startup market is becoming more disciplined

-Climate infrastructure is expanding rapidly.
+Climate infrastructure is growing rapidly.

 • the loudest,